terraform-google-modules/cloud-foundation-training/02-IAM/README.md

 ## Task 1.
 Create IAM Role Bindings

-Use the Cloud Foundation Toolkit [IAM module](https://github.com/terraform-google-modules/terraform-google-iam) in `main.tf` to setup role bindings for a *user* and a *group*.
+Use the Cloud Foundation Toolkit [IAM module](https://github.com/terraform-google-modules/terraform-google-iam) in `main.tf` to setup role bindings for a *user* or *group*.
+You can pick any user here for the demonstration: another account that belongs to you or someone you know.
+These permissions will be removed at the end of the lab.

 ## Task 2.
 Configurations